 ASL sign for GIRL

 How do you say 'girl' in American Sign Language?

 Definition: A female child; a young or relatively young woman.

-Pronunciation/articulation: Dominant "10" handshape (handshape), palm facing left if right-handed (orientation), thumb on the cheek (location), stroke down the cheek twice (movement).
+Pronunciation/articulation: Dominant "10" hand (handshape), palm facing left if right-handed (orientation), thumb on the cheek (location), stroke down the cheek twice (movement).

-Learner tip: not confuse GIRL with AUNT (a slightly different orientation).
+Learner tip: Don't confuse this sign GIRL with AUNT (a slightly different orientation).